NDPH-ARTS/mts-services/README.md

-# java-base-app
-A Java base app for Spring Cloud
+A base repo for all microservices